-Working with the team at University at Buffalo, we developed an integrated model scoring each conversation, which is capable of generating scores for all metrics simultaneously.
-The model is also designed to maintain the existing correlations between the metrics.
-It was used to generate predictions that cluster transcripts and users to help determine overall health of a particular conversation.
+Working with the team at the University at Buffalo, we developed an integrated model scoring each conversation, which is capable of generating scores for all metrics simultaneously.
+The model was also designed to maintain the existing correlations between the metrics.
+It can generate predictions that cluster transcripts and users to help determine the overall health of a particular conversation.

 We demonstrated how to extend clustering results to assess performance of an observer along seven conventional metrics.
-The reason for seven as opposed to four themes (caring, planning, engaging, and hazards) was that we distinguished the engagement category as having three components.
+The reason for seven as opposed to four dimensions (caring, planning, engaging, and hazards) was that we distinguished the engagement category as having three components.
 We looked at both the engagement level of a participant in a conversation and an observer of the same conversation.
-As we discussed above, one challenge is the reluctance of individuals to identify issues, near misses, or unreported events because of concerns of how this may impact them personally.
-To capture this tendency, we included a theme focused solely on the quality of questions asked.
+One challenge is the reluctance of individuals to identify issues, near misses, or unreported events because of concerns of how this may impact them personally.
+To capture this tendency, we included a measure focused solely on the quality of questions asked.

 We also distinguish between two types of hazards.
-The first, which we call "real hazards," tend to be more frequent like not wearing PPP or observing an easyto-detect hazard.
-The second, termed "high hazards," are the more consequential accidents and SIFs.
-While far more severe, they occur less often.
+The first, which we call "real hazards," tend to be more frequent like not wearing PPE or slips trips and falls.
+The second, termed "high hazards," are the more consequential hazards or precursers often associated with potential SIFs.
 Finally, because we predict seven metrics simultaneously, it is difficult to ensure that the same distribution of data is maintained in the distinct categories of "train", "dev" and "test" sets.
 To address this, we created a unique metric identifier for all data set combinations.